techidaily/site-facebook-video-recording/source/_posts/new-in-2024-strategies-to-attain-facebooks-prestige-blue-icon.md

       * **Missing Facebook Native Content** \- Facebook hates a dead page.
 So, it is important that your page is filled with relevant and great content for long.
       * **Verification is Strict** \- Facebook only verifies the popular pages and profiles easily if you can establish your popularity.
 It is very strict on who they verify.

-## Part 5: 3 Tips to Get Facebook Verification

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cBCyRXC1-Tw?si=lN9P2xo0hsfyD8K6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9wiIVztRIqQ?si=GBgdwQ78k5hbeFDv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 5: 3 Tips to Get Facebook Verification

 ### 1\.
 Provide complete and detailed information